-He notes research studies evaluating dry matter intake in mature beef cows showed a 4- to 6-pound difference in intake per day.
-These were cow-to-cow comparisons of animals of the same weight with the same average daily gain and same body condition.
-Cows of the same size, then, can eat different amounts and have calves that all wean at the same weights.
+He notes that research shows with cow-to-cow comparisons of animals of the same weight, with the same body condition, there was a 4- to 6-pound difference in dry matter intake per day.
+Cows of the same size, then, can eat different amounts, and have calves that all wean at the same weights.

-"Phenotype may be the same, but there can be this big difference in feed intake," Walker explains.
-"And, if you multiply that times 365 days a year, it's a huge difference in input costs."
+"Phenotype may be the same, but there can be this big difference in feed intake," he explains.
+"And if you multiply that times 365 days a year, it's a huge difference in input costs."

 "If she can't do those things, she doesn't fit your environment and will hinder your ability to move forward," he says.

 There's a lot of research that shows a heavier cow does not necessarily wean a heavier calf.
 Researchers at the Dickenson Research and Extension Center in North Dakota, for example, evaluated production efficiency in their herd and reported a 300-pound range in body weights on cows from heavier to the lighter dams.
 The heavier cows only produced 1 pound more calf at weaning.